Regular procedure

 The court procedure is adversarial; both the Refugee Board and the asylum seeker are parties before the court.
 However, the court cannot decide on the merits (i.e. grant protection), but only annul the administrative decision or uphold it.
 The ruling of the Voivodeship Administrative Court in Warsaw can itself be appealed to the Supreme Administrative Court by lodging a cassation complaint, based exclusively on the legal conditions foreseen in the law, also accompanied by a request for suspension of the administrative decision.

 Since 2019, as a result of the judgement in the case C-181/16 Sadikou Gnandi v.
 Belgium, the Voivodeship Administrative generally suspends the enforcement of the negative decision on international protection based on Article 46(5) of the Procedure Directive.
-This measure is taken to ensure that the return decision is not enforced until the end of the Court proceedings on international protection.[30]
+This measure was taken to ensure that the return decision is not enforced until the end of the Court proceedings on international protection.[37]
 This trend is applicable only with regard to the first application for international protection.
-In case of subsequent applications, if the application is deemed inadmissible, the Court refuses to grant suspensive effect to such a decision.[31]
-However, according to the statistics provided by the Voivodeship Administrative Court in Warsaw for 2022 concerning decisions refusing to grant international protection, the Court decided to grant suspensive effect in 28 cases (50 cases in 2021) and in 22 cases refused to grant suspensive effect to such decisions (37 in 2021).[32]
+In case of subsequent applications, if the application is deemed inadmissible, the Court refuses to grant suspensive effect to such a decision.[38]
+The Court refuses to grant suspensive effect also with regard to administrative decisions rejecting international protection, which means the applicant is not protected against return while their international protection decision is examined before the court for the first time.

-In general, the administrative court proceedings in Poland are being questioned for their compliance with EU law, especially in light of the CJEU’s Alekszij Torubarov v.
+Compliance with EU law of administrative court proceedings in Poland has come under question, especially in light of the CJEU’s Alekszij Torubarov v.
 Bevándorlási és Menekültügyi Hivatal (C-556/17) ruling of 29 July 2019.
 The judgment states that the administrative court must have the authority to enforce final court judgments.
 These powers must include the possibility of issuing a judgment on the merits if a final judgment is not complied with in subsequent administrative proceedings.
-Yet, in Poland the law does not provide such a possibility – i.e. the administrative courts do not decide on the merits, do not take into account facts established during the administrative proceedings and cannot grant international protection.[33]
+Yet, in Poland the law does not provide such a possibility – i.e. the administrative courts do not decide on the merits, do not take into account facts established during the administrative proceedings and cannot grant international protection.[39]

 Legal assistance